konjoinfinity/konjoinfinity/README.md

 # Hi I'm Wes <img src="https://media.tenor.com/SNL9_xhZl9oAAAAi/waving-hand-joypixels.gif" alt="waving hand" width='75' height='75'/>

-I’m a front end engineer with a passion for building visually stunning and impactful applications using cutting edge technology.
+I’m a full stack engineer with a passion for building visually stunning and impactful applications using cutting edge technology.
 I love solving problems using code, but I also enjoy sharing insights about blockchain and Web3 through my [blog](https://www.konjotech.com/articles/).

 With all the projects that I take on, I bring high value skills, a depth of knowledge, and a mission accomplishment mindset stemming from my time in the US Marines.
 Are you ready to tackle big tech challenges together?
 Let's go, I'm ready to build.